harvester/docs/docs/rancher/cloud-provider.md

   ![](/img/v1.2/rancher/rke2-cloud-provider.png)

-With Rancher version above 2.9.0, to customize folder for the cloud config data, you can modify `Data directory configuration path`.
+Starting with Rancher v2.9.0, you can configure a specific folder for cloud config data using the **Data directory configuration path** field.

   ![](/img/v1.4/rancher/rke2-cloud-provider-custom-data-dir.png)